Jean-Baptiste Lamarck: Legacy

 Lamarck is known largely for his views on evolution, which have been dismissed in favour of developments in Darwinism.
 His theory of evolution only achieved fame after the publication of Charles Darwin's On the Origin of Species (1859), which spurred critics of Darwin's new theory to fall back on Lamarckian evolution as a more well-established alternative.

 Lamarck is usually remembered for his belief in the then commonly held theory of inheritance of acquired characteristics, and the use and disuse model by which organisms developed their characteristics.
 Lamarck incorporated this belief into his theory of evolution, along with other common beliefs of the time, such as spontaneous generation.
 The inheritance of acquired characteristics (also called the theory of adaptation or soft inheritance) was rejected by August Weismann in the 1880s (Note: It was rejected during Lamarck's lifetime by William Lawrence, whose anticipation of hard inheritance has often gone unnoticed.) when he developed a theory of inheritance in which germ plasm (the sex cells, later redefined as DNA), remained separate and distinct from the soma (the rest of the body); thus, nothing which happens to the soma may be passed on with the germ plasm.
-This model allegedly underlies the modern understanding of inheritance.
+This model underlies the modern understanding of inheritance.

 Lamarck constructed one of the first theoretical frameworks of organic evolution.
 While this theory was generally rejected during his lifetime, Stephen Jay Gould argues that Lamarck was the "primary evolutionary theorist", in that his ideas, and the way in which he structured his theory, set the tone for much of the subsequent thinking in evolutionary biology, through to the present day.
 Developments in epigenetics, the study of cellular and physiological traits that are heritable by daughter cells and not caused by changes in the DNA sequence, have caused debate about whether a "neolamarckist" view of inheritance could be correct: Lamarck was not in a position to give a molecular explanation for his theory.
 Eva Jablonka and Marion Lamb, for example, call themselves neolamarckists.
 Reviewing the evidence, David Haig argued that any such mechanisms must themselves have evolved through natural selection.